jaclu/AOK-Filesystem-Tools/tools/init_order/init-order.md

 `deploy_init_hints.sh`

-Will drop in replacement init scripts, helping you to see what init scripts are used during different conditions, and in what order
+Will drop in replacement init scripts, helping you to see what init scripts are used during different conditions, and in what order.
 It is not advised to use on a "real" FS, since there will be a lot of cleanup to be done.
 Better suited for a temp FS